Ready? Set. Go!

 1. There’s no shortage of flavor.

 Marinated in all sorts of spices for hours, Pinoy dishes like the famous adobo or the classic Bicolano laing are so thoroughly infused with flavor, they leave your taste buds tingling.
 No wonder they’re always served with rice.
+If you want to try this, you may want to consider staying at Go Hotels Plus Naga.

 2. Each dish has a different story to tell.